KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

-This week I researched how to deploy ML server and created specific pipeline.
+Since we are going to have a service which will identify the mood of the text I clearly have to deploy the ML model.
+So, this week I researched on how to deploy ML server and created a specific pipeline on Heroku.
+The model is going to be heavy, but heroku offers only 500MB limit slug size so I have to find a different solution.
+Plus, there might be a problem with hosting the model itself in the codebase.
+If we commit it directly in the monorepo, then each developer even not our ML dev (Madiyar) will have to pull this heavy model.
+This is not efficient, so I'm thinking to use Git LFS.
 Also, I fixed some CI issues in our repo.
-Then I added a deployment of node-srs so that our developers will be able to communicate whith each other remotely.
+Then I added a deployment of node-srs (Synchronious Speech Recognition) so that our developers will be able to communicate whith each other remotely.

 ## Balzhan Jumabekova